What are travel credit cards, and how do they work?

 Iberia uses Avios as its points currency.
 To earn 70,000 points, you can transfer from American Express, Chase, Bilt, Marriott Bonvoy, and now Wells Fargo.
 As you can move Avios between other airlines using the currency, if you have British Airways, Qatar Airways, Aer Lingus, and Finnair (soon) Avios you can move them, too.

-The Chase Sapphire Preferred® Card is currently running a 60,000-point intro bonus, leaving you just 5,000 short of grabbing your roundtrip with Iberia.
+The Chase Sapphire Preferred® Card is currently running a 60,000-point intro bonus leaving you just 5,000 short of grabbing your roundtrip with Iberia.
 To earn those points, you’ll need to spend $4,000 within three months of opening the card.

 Chase Sapphire Preferred® Card

-after you spend $4,000 on purchases in the first 3 months from account opening.
-That’s $750 when you redeem through Chase Travel℠.
+60,000 Bonus points after you spend $4,000 on purchases in the first 3 months from account opening.

 The Chase Sapphire Preferred Card is the ultimate all-around travel credit card—it fits perfectly into almost any points-earner’s wallet.
 Points novices can enjoy a significant intro bonus and easy to grasp spending categories with an approachable annual fee.
 The more experienced can utilize its high value earning potential as a secondary card and also gain access to Chase’s strong travel booking portal.